-Prerequisite: Grade or C- or better in Algebra I and Geometry and recommendation of current mathematics teacher This course emphasizes second-degree equations, exponential functions, conics, and systems of equations.
+Prerequisite: Grade of C- or better in Algebra I and Geometry and recommendation of current mathematics teacher This course emphasizes second-degree equations, exponential functions, conics, and systems of equations.
 This class is primarily for college-bound students who will study some mathematics in college.
 (NCAA approved core course)

-0321 HONORS ALGEBRA II
+3211/3212 HONORS ALGEBRA II